kzhou003/latte_gatsby/content/blog/hello-world/index.md

 description: "Hello World"
 ---

+This is Kuan.
+I am staying at bay area with Micky and Gemma.

 This is my first post on my news blog!
 How exciting!

 I'm sure I'll write a lot more interesting things in the future.